iree-org/iree/mkdocs/docs/frontends/tensorflow.md

 ## Importing models

+IREE compilers transform a model into its final deployable format in several sequential steps.
+The first step for a TensorFlow model is to use either the `iree-tf-import` command-line tool or IREE's Python APIs to import the model into a format (i.e., [MLIR](https://mlir.llvm.org/)) compatible with the generic IREE compilers.

 ### From SavedModel on TensorFlow Hub

 IREE supports importing and using SavedModels from [TensorFlow Hub](https://www.tensorflow.org/hub).

 #### Using the command-line tool

-IREE compilers transform a model into its final deployable format in many sequential steps.
-The first step is to import the model authored with Python in TensorFlow into a format (i.e., [MLIR](https://mlir.llvm.org/)) expected by main IREE compilers.
-This can be done via the `iree-tf-import` tool.

-!!! tip
-    `iree-tf-import` is installed as `/path/to/python/site-packages/iree/tools/tf/iree-tf-import`
-    via the `iree-tools-tf-snapshot` Python package.
-You can find out the full path to the `site-packages` directory via the `python -m site` command.

 First download the SavedModel and load it to get the serving signature, which is used as the entry point for IREE compilation flow: